-Esty requests expedited review of staffer's dismissal
+Esty won't seek re-election amid criticism over staffer's dismissal

 Esty spent the holiday weekend hunkering down and working the phones to gauge her political damage over her handling of the allegations, a source close to the congresswoman told CNN.

-She has been seeking guidance from colleagues, both in Congress and in her home state, taking their temperature and getting their advice on how she should navigate this controversy.
+She had been seeking guidance from colleagues, both in Congress and in her home state, taking their temperature and getting their advice on how she should navigate this controversy.
 This source close to the congresswoman described those discussions as being overall positive conversations, speaking with members of the Democratic leadership, updating them on things from her vantage point.
-At this time, the source said, no one from the Democratic leadership is pressuring on her to resign.
+At the time, the source said, no one from the Democratic leadership was pressuring her to resign.

-A senior congressional source with knowledge of discussions on Capitol Hill told CNN that Esty is in "damage control mode" -- as evidenced by "dear colleague" letter and the request for an expedited review.

-The source said that Democrats on Capitol Hill admit that she is in a "tenuous position" and conversations are starting to pick up about her future among lawmakers and staffs.
-There is some split between those who say she can weather this out and others who believe she should either resign or announce she will not run for re-election.
+A senior congressional source said before her announcement that Democrats on Capitol Hill admitted that Esty was in a "tenuous position" and conversations were starting to pick up about her future among lawmakers and staffs.

-It may be too early to judge, the source said, since many are waiting to see how much oxygen this takes up as members prepare to return to Washington next week after the Easter recess.

-Esty apologized last week after media reports revealed that she kept on her chief of staff, Tom Baker, on the payroll despite having learned of abuse allegations against him by a former colleague in Esty's office, Anna Kain.
-The congresswoman said Friday that she had no plans to resign.
+Esty apologized last week after media reports revealed that she kept Baker on the payroll despite having learned of the abuse allegations against him by Kain.
+The congresswoman had said Friday that she had no plans to resign.

-In her letter to the House Ethics Committee, Esty said she learned about the allegations "through a third party" in May 2016, and dismissed him after receiving an investigation's report on his behavior.
-Esty kept Baker on her payroll for three months after learning of the accusations against him, CNN has confirmed..
+In her letter to the House Ethics Committee, Esty said she learned about the allegations "through a third party" in May 2016, and dismissed Baker after receiving an investigation's report on his behavior.
+Esty kept Baker on her payroll for three months after learning of the accusations against him, CNN has confirmed.

 The Washington Post and the Connecticut Post, citing an affidavit for the protective order, reported that Baker called the staffer 50 times on May 5, 2016, and left her a voicemail saying that he would kill her.

-Note: This story has been updated to include additional information and new developments.